-The contract amount for the fiscal year ended June 30, 2016 is \$2,170,875.
-In July 2013, the Corporation entered into a four year contract beginning July 1, 2013 through June 30, 2017.
+In June 2021, the Corporation entered into a four year contract beginning July 1, 2021 through June 30, 2025.
 Total funding for the contract is \$2,170,875 annually and \$8,683,500 for the contract period.
 The Department's performance and obligation to pay under this contract is contingent upon an annual appropriation by the Florida Legislature.
 In addition, upon determination by the Department and the Board, at any time during the term of the contract that the Corporation no longer operates for the benefit of the Board and in the best interest of the State, all monies and property held shall revert to the Board or the Department.